BespokeFit and its dependencies can be installed in several ways. The OpenFF Initiative recommends using the

 Psi4 is an open source quantum chemistry package that enables BespokeFit to generate bespoke QC data, and is recommended to be installed unless you intend to train against data generated using a surrogate such as ANI:

-There is an incompatibility between the AmberTools and Psi4 conda packages on Mac, and it is not possible to create a working conda environment containing both.
+There are some incompatibilities between the AmberTools and Psi4 conda packages on macOS, and it may not be possible to create a working conda environment containing both.

 Installing Psi4 into an existing environment sometimes fails because of subtle differences in compiled dependencies found in multiple channels.
 An alternative is to install everything when initially creating the environment using, with AmberTools: